Hydrodynamic signatures in thermal transport in devices based on 2D materials: an ab initio study: Abstract

 \section{Abstract}

-We investigate the features arising from hydrodynamic effects in graphene and phosphorene devices with finite heat sources, using \textit{ab initio} calculations and solving the phonon Boltzmann transport equation through energy-based deviational Monte Carlo methods.
-We explain the mechanisms that create those hydrodynamic features, showing that boundary scattering and geometry are determinant factors, and that the length scales at which they can appear depend solely on the ability of intrinsic scattering to randomize the heat flux.
-We relate this latter point to the non-local lengths and mean free paths, additionally providing an insight into how the scattering operator must be treated to obtain a proper description of the hydrodynamic behavior.
+We investigate the features arising from hydrodynamic effects in graphene and phosphorene devices with finite heat sources, using \textit{ab initio} calculations to go beyond Callaway's model and inform a full linearized scattering operator, and solving the phonon Boltzmann transport equation through energy-based deviational Monte Carlo methods.
+We explain the mechanisms that create those hydrodynamic features, showing that boundary scattering and the relation of sample dimensions to the non-local length $\ell$ are the determinant factors, regardless of the relative importance of normal vs.\ resistive scattering.
+From this point of view, the non-local length $\ell$ reflects the ability of scattering to randomize the heat flux, and we show that approximations made on the scattering operator may have, through the value of $\ell$, qualitative consequences on the signatures of hydrodynamic behavior.

 \keywords{Phonon, hydrodynamics, Boltzmann Transport Equation}